In this section you will find:

 1. Instrument of Pre- Accession (IPA)

 Since 2007, the European Union introduced a new instrument in the financial perspective 2007-2013, called the Instrument of Pre-Accession Assistance (IPA).
 IPA is a single legislative framework replacing all the previous EU instruments and programmes supporting Western Balkans.
-It is applied to the EU candidate and potential candidate countries of the Western Balkan Countries (WBC) and Turkey.
-Since its establishment, IPA became the driving force to assist these countries in adjusting their system in compliance with the European standards and policies in their accession perspective.
+It is applied to the EU candidate and potential candidate countries of the Western Balkan Countries (WB) and Turkey.
+Since its establishment, IPA has become the driving force to assist these countries in adjusting their system in compliance with the European standards and policies in their accession perspective.
 In this regard, IPA is an instrument that supports countries in meeting political and economic criteria and to approximate their national legislation with that of the EU.
-This crucial goal will be achieved through the institutional building, the preparation for the management of the EU funds and some mini structural funds.
+This crucial goal is being achieved through the institutional building, the preparation for the management of the EU funds and some mini structural funds.

-IPA II will build on the results already achieved by dedicating € 11.7 billion for the period 2014-2020.
-Current beneficiaries are: Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Iceland, Kosovo*, Montenegro, Serbia, and Turkey.
+IPA II was built on the results already achieved by dedicating € 11.7 billion for the period 2014-2020.
+Beneficiaries of IPA II are: Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Iceland, Kosovo*, Montenegro, Serbia, and Turkey.
 Albanian Financial assistance under IPA II consists on a funding allocation of € 649.4 million for the period 2014-2020.
 The priority sectors for funding are:

 - Democracy & governance